Esca-MMC/FarmTypeManager/readme.md

 Name | Valid settings | Description
 -----|----------------|------------
 EnableConsoleCommands | **true**, false | Enables or disables this mod's commands in the SMAPI console.
 This may be helpful if other mods use similar command names.
-EnableContentPacks | **true**, false | Enables or disables any installed content packs for Farm Type Manager.
-If disabled, only "personal" config files in the `FarmTypeManager/data` folder will be used.
+EnableContentPacks | **true**, false | Enables or disables any installed content packs for FTM.
+If disabled, only "personal" content files in the `FarmTypeManager/data` folder will be used.
 EnableTraceLogMessages | **true**, false | Enables or disables `[TRACE]`-level messages in the SMAPI error log.
 EnableEPUDebugMessages | true, **false** | Enables or disables debug messages when Expanded Preconditions Utility (EPU) is used to check [preconditions](#extra-conditions).
 MonsterLimitPerLocation | An integer (minimum 0), or **null** | If a single map already contains this number of monsters, the mod will skip spawning any additional monsters there.
 Use this setting if your content packs are spawning too many monsters, causing Stardew to run slowly.

 ## Spawn Settings
-The settings below control how Farm Type Manager spawns objects and monsters.
+The settings below control how FTM spawns objects and monsters.
 The settings are found in each content pack's `content.json` file.
-Creating/loading a farm will also generate a "personal" config file for that farm in the `FarmTypeManager\data` folder.
-Personal config files are named after the farm's save data folder, such as **FarmerName_12345.json**.
+Creating/loading a farm will also generate a "personal" content file for that farm in the `FarmTypeManager\data` folder.
+Personal content files are named after the farm's save data folder, such as **FarmerName_12345.json**.

-Any text editor should be able to open these config files.
-However, you can also use the `ConfigEditor.html` file in the `FarmTypeManager` folder to edit these config files.
+Any text editor should be able to open these content files.
+However, you can also use the `ConfigEditor.html` file in the `FarmTypeManager` folder to edit these content files.
 The Config Editor is an editor that should work in any web browser and make it easier to understand each setting.

 The mod will also generate a `default.json` file in the `FarmTypeManager\data` folder.
-Any newly generated config files will copy those settings.
-This can be useful if you create new farms frequently, or to customize settings for several farms at once.
+Any newly generated files will copy its settings.
+This can be useful if you want to customize your own settings and create new farms frequently.

-Deleting any config file in the `FarmTypeManager\data` folder will allow it to be regenerated with default settings.
+Deleting any file in the `FarmTypeManager\data` folder will allow it to be regenerated with default settings.

 ### Basic Settings
 This section covers the simple on/off switches you can use to enable default configurations, which work similarly to "vanilla" Stardew Valley farm types.